-The Graduate Certificate program in Medical Anthropology requires students to take six courses (18 credit hours).
-The course offerings are primarily delivered on-line with the exception of MMA 600 Seminar in Medical Anthropology, which includes an on-campus component.
+The Graduate Certificate program in Medical Anthropology requires students to take six courses for credit (with a total of 15 credit hours), in addition to a zero-credit-hour orientation course.
+All Medical Anthropology courses are delivered on-line and students may take them in any sequence.
 Students must maintain at least a 3.0 GPA throughout the graduate program.
-The program can be completed by full-time students in less than a year (summer, fall, and spring semester).
+The program can be completed by full-time students within a year (summer, fall, and spring semester).
 However, students can elect, in consultation with their academic advisor, to follow a different program schedule.
 Creighton undergraduate students can, in their final semester before graduation, take 600-level courses of this program upon approval by the Program Director.